build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 ![Image showing a Microsoft Remote Desktop Connection window connecting to a sample computer "ENTCA1"](./images/37-Microsoft-Remote-Desktop-Connection.png)
 ![Image: Image showing a Windows Security prompt requesting a smart card PIN to be entered](./images/38-Windows-Security-prompt-requesting-smart-card-PIN.png)

-This completes in-session smart card authentication with Windows WorkSpaces.
+* This completes in-session smart card authentication with Windows WorkSpaces.

+**Note:** Additional customizations of the Windows logon experience can be done using Microsoft's provided GPOs and the [WSP GPO template](https://docs.aws.amazon.com/workspaces/latest/adminguide/group_policy.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq).

 ### Section 10: Setup smart card authentication on Linux WorkSpaces (GovCloud only)

-Smart card authentication is supported on Amazon Linux 2 WorkSpaces using the WSP protocol in the us-gov-west-1 region.
-To set this up, you will need to create a custom image that contains the certificates in your certificate chain.
+Smart card authentication is supported on Amazon Linux 2 WorkSpaces using the WSP protocol in the us-gov-west-1 and us-gov-east-1 regions.
+To set this up, you will need to [create a custom image](https://docs.aws.amazon.com/workspaces/latest/adminguide/create-custom-bundle.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) that contains the certificates in your certificate chain.
+The following steps assume the Linux user already has a certificate on their smart card.

 1. Create a temporary Linux WSP WorkSpace:
     * [Launch a WSP WorkSpace](https://docs.aws.amazon.com/workspaces/latest/adminguide/launch-workspace-ad-connector.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) for your test user and wait for it to become available.